LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

    value.
 If a variable has a value there, it does require one.

 You may add configurations to the ``.custom_build_and_test`` job that will then be included in all you CI jobs.
-This can be used `export jUnit test reports`_, for example.
+This can be used to `export jUnit test reports`_, for example.
 Changes to that section are not mandatory.

 .. _edit-extra-jobs: